locoframework/loco-js/README.md

 import Article from "models/Article";

-import RoomsController from "controllers/user/Rooms";
-import UserController from "controllers/User";

-// TODO: replace getEnv()
-const getCallbackForReceivedMessage = () => {
+// TODO: replace getEnv() and controllers const getCallbackForReceivedMessage = () => {
   const nullCallback = () => {};
   // break if current namespace controller is not UserController